About

 Board composition

-President: Falk Harnisch (outside regional representation)
+President: Jeffrey Gralnick (outside regional representation)

 Dr. Jeffrey Gralnick is a Professor of Microbiology in the Department of Plant and Microbial Biology at the University of Minnesota – Twin Cities and currently the Director of the Microbial and Plant Genome Institute.
 He earned his PhD in 2003 in Bacteriology from the University of Wisconsin – Madison and was a postdoc at Caltech before starting his own lab at Minnesota in 2005.
 His research group focuses on modern and classic genetic approaches to understand and engineer electro-active bacteria.
 He has mentored nearly 70 undergraduates, 13 M.S. / Ph.D. students and 9 postdoctoral researchers.
 His former students have found successful careers in academia, industry and government.
 He is an editor for Microbiology (U.K.) and a member of the editorial advisory board for Applied & Environmental Microbiology.